 The Jewish Museum of Rhodes

 In October 1997, the Jewish Museum of Rhodes opened its doors to visitors.
-From 1997 to 2008, the Rhodes Jewish Historical Fdn., in collaboration with the JCR, fulfilled the renovation and expansion project of the Synagogue’s vacant prayer rooms into a Museum and the restoration of the Jewish cemetery.
-The Museum expanded from the original two rooms into four additional rooms, making it six and reopened on April 28, 2006. ***UPDATE January 31, 2024: The Museum and the entrance of the synagogue are being renovated and currently closed.
-For updates and info on upcoming events, contact JCR directly: jcrhodes@otenet.gr
+From 1997 to 2008, the Rhodes Jewish Historical Foundation (RJHF), in collaboration with the Jewish Community of Rhodes (JCR), fulfilled the renovation and expansion project of the Synagogue’s vacant prayer rooms into a Museum, including the restoration of the ancient tombstones of the Jewish cemetery.
+The Museum expanded from the original two rooms into four additional rooms, making it six and reopened on April 28, 2006.
+In January 2024, the JCR’s renovation of the Museum commenced.
+The new design was inaugurated on July 18, 2024, during the 80th Commemoration Events of Rhodes & Cos.

 The Museum functions to this day and is managed by the JCR.
-The RJHF has continued collaborative endeavors and equipped the Museum with images, artifacts, including educational and printed materials for visitors and Rhodesli descendants worldwide.
+The RJHF maintains its collaborative endeavors and has equipped the Museum with images and artifacts, including educational and printed materials for visitors and Rhodesli descendants worldwide.
 Thanks to your support and donations, this critical mission of preserving the Rhodes Jewish heritage was made possible.

 The RJHF gives recognition to the following individuals who have shared their life stories and knowledge of La Juderia: Stella Levi, Joseph D. Alhadeff, Hillel Franco, Maurice Soriano, Sami Modiano, Moshe & Lucia Sulam, and Esther Fintz Menasce.
 Their tremendous dedication to our Rhodes Jewish heritage will continue to strengthen and inspire us.